 For more information, go to our article on felony and gross misdemeanor appeals.3

-If your case was in federal court (the United States District Court – District of Nevada), then your attorney may appeal to the Ninth Circuit Court of Appeals.
+If your case were in federal court (the United States District Court – District of Nevada), then your attorney may appeal to the Ninth Circuit Court of Appeals.

 Failing that, your final resort is the United States Supreme Court.
-Though as discussed above, chances are slim they will hear your case.
+However, as discussed above, it is unlikely that they will hear your case.

 For more information, go to our article on Nevada federal appeals law.